By Lachlan Colquhoun

 “We have all the structures of a listed public company, but with a family flavour,” says Gavan (Senior).

-The Porters joined the Australian Institute of Management (now the Institute of Managers and Leaders Australia and New Zealand) in 1956, as they sought to keep up with changes and trends to incorporate into their business.
+The Porters joined the Institute of Managers and Leaders Australia and New Zealand in 1956, as they sought to keep up with changes and trends to incorporate into their business.

 Gavan (Junior) has been on the local IML ANZ committee for the past five years and has pursued a qualification as a Chartered Manager.
 “Leadership and management is very important to me, and we have such a large staff now that I find it invaluable to share current ideas and thinking,” he says.